 Shrugs, deadlifts and compound movements in general, will train the neck indirectly.
 For some guys, this may be enough.
 But in order to get a really strong and well-muscled neck, it’s necessary to train the neck directly.
 And the most efficient way to train the neck is with a neck harness.

-This is an especially good gift idea if you're buying this for a bodybuilder who also partakes in contact sports, such as martial arts, football or rugby.
-But even if they don't, I think every bodybuilder should train neck purely for the aesthetics.
+This is an especially good gift for bodybuilders who also partake in contact sports, such as martial arts, football or rugby.
+But even if they don’t, I think every bodybuilder should train neck purely for the aesthetics.

 I bought a neck harness back in the day from Harbinger.
 It wasn’t great because it would always slide over my eyes.
 The other problem with cheaper quality ones like the one I had and most others you’ll find for cheap prices, is that they’re weak.
 They’ll break down pretty fast for any lifter who takes neck training seriously and starts doing flexions/extensions with heavy weight.

-And the last thing you want to have happen when training a sensitive region like the neck, is for your equipment to break while you're in the middle of a set.
+And the last thing you want to happen when training a sensitive region like the neck is for your equipment to break while you’re in the middle of a set.
 That could be very dangerous!

 Everything about this strap is awesome, from quality to fit to comfort to strength: it’s the best neck harness out there.
 Period.

-Hiring an online coach is a gift that will be best received by a bodybuilder who falls into at least one of the following categories:
+Hiring an online coach is an excellent gift for bodybuilders who fall into at least one of the following categories: